 The balance of your foreign currency account will accrue interest, which is credited to your account at the end of each month.
 Interest is calculated daily, based on current rates, and rates will differ based on the currency of your account.

-There are no fees for opening this account, nor monthly fees for maintaining it.
+There are no fees for opening or maintaining this account.
 There is a required minimum of the equivalent of AUD $50,000 to open a foreign currency account.